 Under the supervision of Dr. Jun Kono, French students are selected by the Research Center NEXT (Nano, Extreme Measurements, Theory) in Toulouse, and spend six months in Houston.
 APP Rice students spend six months in one of the Laboratories of NEXT.
 Funding is provided by the host in each case.
 For more information, visit the Applied Physics Program Toulouse page.

-The TOMODACHI-STEM for Female Students Program is a five-week research internship program for female undergraduates from Japan who are majoring in STEM.
-Sponsored by the U.S.-Japan Council and hosted at Rice University in Houston, TX, and Lehigh University in Bethlehem, PA, the program enables students to gain real-world experience with STEM research, provides an introduction to U.S. higher education, and provides opportunities for cultural engagement and collaboration with U.S. students.
+The TOMODACHI-STEM Women’s Leadership & Research Program is a five-week research internship program for female undergraduates from Japan who are majoring in STEM.
+Sponsored by the U.S.-Japan Council and hosted at both Rice University in Houston, TX and at Lehigh University in Bethlehem, PA, the program enables students to gain real-world experience with STEM research, provides an introduction to U.S. higher education, and provides opportunities for cultural engagement and collaboration with U.S. students.
 The program serves as a catalyst for female Japanese students interested in STEM study and research and engagement with the U.S. through international research collaborations.
-Visit https://global.lehigh.edu/iacocca-institute/tomodachi-stem and http://tomodachistem.rice.edu/ for additional information.
+For current information, visit this site at Lehigh University.
+Visitors may also find details and additional information at this archived site of Rice University.

 Rice — Beijing Internship